gdejohn/procrastination/README.md

 already on my radar.

 The examples below build from the latest commit; to use a particular version, replace `master-SNAPSHOT` with a version number.
 Check the [releases] for the available versions, links to their Javadocs, changelogs, and known issues.
-This project uses [semantic versioning][semver].
 See [JitPack] for instructions on using other build tools.

 ### Gradle